springfall2008/batpred/README.md

   - set_soc_enable - When true the best SOC Target will be automatically programmed
   - set_soc_minutes - Sets the number of minutes before the charge window to set the SOC Target, between this time and the charge window start the SOC will be auto-updated, and thus if it's changed manually it will be overriden.
   - set_soc_notify - When true a notification is sent with the new SOC target once set
+  - run_every - Set the number of minutes between updates, default is 5

 - You will find new entities are created in HA:
   - predbat.battery_hours_left - The number of hours left until your home battery is predicated to run out (stops at the maximum prediction time)